out386/Buginator/README.md

 ###Try bot locally

-1. Create your own bot using Telegram's [BotFather](https://core.telegram.org/bots#3-how-do-i-create-a-bot) and grab your TOKEN.
+1. Create a new bot using Telegram's [BotFather](https://core.telegram.org/bots#3-how-do-i-create-a-bot) and grab your TOKEN.
 2. Clone or download and unpack this repo.
-3. Go to the app's folder using `cd ~/heroku-node-telegram-bot`
+3. Go to the app's folder using `cd ~/Buginator`
-4. Run `npm install` (in some cases you will need to run this with sudo, you know, just the permissions).
+4. Run `npm install` (in some cases you will need to run this with sudo).
-5. Rename .env_example file into .env and set TOKEN to the value, you've got from the BotFather.
+5. Rename .env_example file into .env and set TOKEN to the value you've got from the BotFather.
 5. Run `npm run set_env` to set the environment variables from the .env file.
-6. Run `npm start` and send smth to your bot.
+6. Run `npm start`.
-7. After it says "hello" to you, open your first bottle of beer :beer:

-Feel your awesomeness? :sunglasses:

-###Deploy your bot to the heroku
+###Deploy the bot to the heroku

 1. Create the [Heroku account](https://heroku.com) and install the [Heroku Toolbelt](https://toolbelt.heroku.com/).
 2. Login to your Heroku account using `heroku login`.